 Architectural Concrete Texture (Ashlar Stone) shall be a random ashlar stone pattern resembling stone masonry applied to the surface areas of the bridge abutment and wing walls so designated on the plans.
-The maximum relief of the simulated stone shall be 1 inch in depth and shall range in size from the largest stone being 30 inches and the smallest stone being 3 inches.
+The maximum relief of the simulated stone shall be a maximum of 2 inches in depth.